regina-normal/regina/engine/snappea/kernel/README.txt

 This directory contains portions of the SnapPea kernel, as downloaded from http://www.math.uic.edu/~t3m/.
-This is currently synced with the September 2009 version of the SnapPea kernel.
+This is currently synced with the September 6, 2011 version of the SnapPea kernel, with additional patches that convert C++-style comments into more portable C-style comments.

 The SnapPeaKernel is distributed under the terms of the GNU General Public License, version 2 or any later version, as published by the